byodd/Hosthis/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Open [http://localhost:9090](http://localhost:9090) with your browser to see your metrics.
+Open [http://localhost:9090](http://localhost:9090) with your browser to see your metrics whith prometheus .

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.